tektoncd/website/content/en/docs/Getting Started/pipelines.md

     spec:
       pipelineRef:
         name: hello-goodbye
+      params:
+      - name: username
+        value: "Tekton"
     ```

+    This sets the actual value for the `username` parameter: `"Tekton"`.

-1. Start your Pipeline by applying the `PipelineRun` configuration to your
+1. Start the Pipeline by applying the `PipelineRun` configuration to your
     cluster:

     ```bash